 - i.
-The proposal should target an attractive and high potential market in Europe and beyond.
-It should provide evidence of having the capability to foster ensuing market availability of products and systems as well as associated services at project completion time.
+The proposal should target an attractive and high potential market in Europe and beyond. - ii.
+The proposal should provide evidence of having the capability to foster market availability of products and systems as well as associated services at project completion time.
 In particular, the proposed activities should be targeted towards bringing new products, solutions or service concepts to the market within max.
-2 to 3 years after the project end. - ii.
+2 to 3 years after the project end. - iii.
 A business case for the proposed solution should be outlined in the proposal.
 This outline should include a market analysis identifying the target group, the active competition, the unique selling proposition as well as a strategy for market entry (see chapter 13).
 The proposal should also state which resources are available to put this strategy into practice.
-In addition, further business analysis activities should be planned throughout the project period to support the realization of the identified economic opportunities. - iii.
+In addition, further business analysis activities should be planned throughout the project period to support the realization of the identified economic opportunities. - iv.
 The project should contribute to the creation of a European market through the development of open interfaces and interoperability, applying the relevant standards, norms and regulations in the European framework.
-The project should take into account the wider innovation context such as outlined by the pilot European Innovation Partnership on Active and Healthy Ageing.